hadi77ir/go-mq/docs/nats.md

 - `PublishModeCore` – plain NATS publish with queue subscribers.
 Ack/nack become no-ops.
 - `PublishModeJetStream` – messages land in a JetStream stream (declared automatically) and are consumed via durable pull subscribers with explicit `Ack`/`Nack` semantics.

+## Thread Safety

+`mqnats.Broker` shares the same concurrency guarantees as the other adapters.
+Operations borrow a `nats.Conn` wrapper from the connection pool, execute their work, and return it, so multiple goroutines can reuse a single broker safely.
+JetStream setup routines rely on the same pool and guard stream declaration work internally.

 ## Publishing

 `Broker.Publish` composes the final subject using `SubjectPrefix` and the supplied `target`.
 Common message metadata such as headers, content type, timestamps, correlation IDs, and reply addresses are attached using NATS headers.